procount/pinn/README.md

 Append `vncinstall` to the argument list in the `recovery.cmdline` file which is found in the root PINN directory.
 Using `forcetrigger` in addition can be useful as it is not always easy to connect quickly enough to see the splash screen and hold the shift key remotely.
 This will force you to use VNC to continue the boot process into your installed OS on each boot, so it is best to remove `forcetrigger` once the required OS's have been installed.
 Alternatively you could use `gpiotriggerenable` (see below).

 To connect over VNC you need to know the IP address of the Pi.
+The IP address of the PI is now shown in the window title bar for ease of connection.
 Connect to port 5900 of this IP address.
 Using tightvnc, you need to specify this as <ip address>:5900 e.g. 192.168.1.0:5900.

 When VNC is selected there will be no GUI present on any attached display as all output is redirected over the VNC network connection.